How to Make a Nursing Mama Herbal Tincture that helps promote a healthy milk supply. Here’s my favorite tincture recipe to help with milk supply!

 My Daily Nursing Mama Tincture Recipe:

-Note: I get my herbs from Bulk Herb Store or from my own back yard.
+Note: I get my herbs from my local health shop, Amazon, or from my own back yard.

 2 cups red raspberry leaf – high in magnesium, potassium, iron, and B & C vitamins; because of its combination of nutrients, it is extremely helpful to the female reproductive system